ovh/docs/pages/platform/ai/notebook_guide_workspace/guide.en-gb.md

 ---
 title: AI Notebooks - Workspace
-slug: notebooks/workspace-notebooks
 excerpt: Tutorial about how to understand AI Notebooks workspace
-section: AI Notebooks - Guides
-order: 06
-updated: 2023-06-19
+updated: 2023-06-20
 ---

-**Last updated 19th June, 2023.**

 ## Objective

-This tutorial explains how AI Notebooks' workspaces work, and what to do and what not to do.
+This guide details how AI Notebooks' workspaces work and best practices.

 ## Instructions

-### What is a notebook's workspace
+### What is a notebook's workspace?

 **AI Notebooks** are managed **Jupyter** or **Visual Studio Code** notebooks, linked to compute resources (CPUs, GPUs) and **storage**.